roshan2008web/AppPercy/README.md

 runs.
 Click anywhere on the Build 2 row.
 You can see the original screenshots on the left, and the new screenshots on the right.

 Percy has highlighted what's changed visually in the app!
-Snapshots with the largest changes are shown first You can click on the highlight to reveal the underlying screenshot.
+Screenshots with the largest changes are shown first You can click on the highlight to reveal the underlying screenshot.

 If you scroll down, you'll see that no other test cases were impacted by our changes to the 'Clear